Implementation Details

-Torch implements the FHIR Asynchronous Bulk Data Request Pattern.
+The TORCH REST API follows the Asynchronous Bulk Data Request Pattern.

-The $extract-data endpoint implements the kick-off request in the Async Bulk Pattern.
-It receives a FHIR parameters resource with a crtdl parameter containing a valueBase64Binary CRTDL.
+The $extract-data endpoint initiates the extraction.
+It expects a FHIR Parameters resource containing a Base64 encoded CRTDL definition. resource with a crtdl parameter containing a valueBase64Binary CRTDL.
 In all examples torch is configured with the base url http://localhost:8080.

 {